 Are you ready to scale?

-There’s no doubt that the idea of scaling a DTC health, beauty, and wellness business is possible.
-The demand is there and it’s global.
+Scaling a DTC health, beauty, or wellness business is certainly possible.
 But the biggest question is: How do you scale?
-Competition is higher than ever, so having a solid strategy in place to scale your business is important.
+There’s more competition than ever, so having a solid strategy in place to scale your business is important.

 Your orders are increasing

-If your orders went from 50 a month to perhaps 100, 200, and now 400 orders a month, it may be a good time to professionally scale up your logistics and fulfillment.
-Self-fulfilling orders will become a challenge, and it will become harder to manage your inventory and get orders out the door in a timely manner.
+Self-fulfilling orders will become a challenge as order volumes grow, and it will become harder to manage your inventory and get orders out the door in a timely manner.

 Your customer base is expanding